Raptors down Nets as Kevin Durant saga takes center stage

 Toronto scored 17 fast-break points, 24 points in the paint and shot 50.0 percent to get a 34-23 lead after the opening quarter.
 The Raptors expanded their advantage to 44-27 when DeAndre' Bembry stole the ball from Harden and coasted in for a dunk less than two minutes into the second quarter.

 Brooklyn made 12 of its final 16 shots of the first half and outscored Toronto 36-23 to get within 67-63 by halftime.
-A 3-pointer by Harris gave the Nets their first lead at 68-67 with 9:45 left in the third and less than a minute later, the Nets announced Durant was out for the rest of the game and during the fourth quarter he tweeted "Free Me."
+A 3-pointer by Harris gave the Nets their first lead at 68-67 with 9:45 left in the third and less than a minute later, the Nets announced Durant was out for the rest of the game.

-After Brooklyn held a six-point lead with about 6 1/2 minutes left, Toronto held a 92-90 lead into the fourth on Siakam's fadeaway right before the buzzer.
+After Brooklyn held a six-point lead with about 6 1/2 minutes left in the third, Toronto held a 92-90 lead into the fourth on Siakam's fadeaway right before the buzzer.

 --Field Level Media